nest/nestml/doc/running/running_nest.rst

 Simulation loop
 ~~~~~~~~~~~~~~~

+Note that NEST Simulator uses a hybrid integration strategy [Hanuschkin2010]_; see :numref:`fig_integration_order`, panel A for a graphical depiction.

-At the beginning of each timestep, incoming spikes become visible in those variables that correspond to a convolution with the corresponding spiking input port.
+At the end of each timestep, incoming spikes become visible in those variables that correspond to a convolution with the corresponding spiking input port.
+At the start of a timestep, the value is the one "just before" the update due to incoming spikes.

 Then, the code is run corresponding to the NESTML ``update`` block.